matrix-org/matrix-spec-proposals/proposals/3077-multi-stream-voip.md

 This proposal is also more practical for cases where more complex metadata is needed.
-For conferencing, a `user_id` field could be added to `SDPStreamMetadata`; for differentiating between the front and rear camera of a phone, a `camera_type` field could be added.
+For conferencing, a `user_id` field could be added to the objects in `sdp_stream_metadata`; for differentiating between the front and rear camera of a phone, a `camera_type` field could be added.

 Previously, it has been thought that the `purpose` field has to be unique (or